 - See the matched data highlighted.

-Let’s consider this data table and we will find if the last 6 characters are matched the two cells.
+For this method, we’ll use the below data table to find if the last 6 characters are matched across two cells.

-- Enter the formula in Cell D5 and copy down the formula up to
+- Enter the below formula in Cell D5 and copy down the formula up to

 =RIGHT(B5,5)=RIGHT(C5,5)